 Physicians Formula Foundation Ingredients Review

-On the other hand, the European Scientific Committee on Consumer Safety suggests that cyclopentasiloxane may contain trace amounts of cyclotetrasiloxane.
-The European Union considers cyclotetrasiloxane an endocrine disruptor because it interferes with human hormone function and human fertility.
-In fact, the European Union banned cyclotetrasiloxane from the use in cosmetic products.
-Hence, the SCCS Opinion encourages manufacturers to keep the level of cyclotetrasiloxane impurity as low as possible.
-Moreover, cyclopentasiloxane is suspected of being an endocrine disruptor itself (source).
+On the other hand, the European Chemicals Agency (ECHA) reports it as persistent, bioaccumulative, and toxic (PBT) in the environment and under assessment as persistent organic pollutant (POP).
+In addition, the European Scientific Committee on Consumer Safety (SCCS) suggests that cyclopentasiloxane may contain trace amounts of cyclotetrasiloxane.
+It is considered to be an endocrine disruptor because it interferes with human hormone function and human fertility.
+This is why the European Union banned cyclotetrasiloxane from the use in cosmetic products (source).
+Moreover, cyclopentasiloxane is also suspected of being an endocrine disruptor (source).

-Ingredients with these identifiers result from the process of ethoxylation.
-In this process, carcinogenic ethylene oxide reacts with other ingredients to make them less harsh on the skin.
-One of the minuses is 1,4-dioxane that appears as a byproduct of this reaction.
-Thus, the US Environmental Protection Agency (EPA) has classified 1,4-dioxane as “a likely human carcinogen” (source).
+Second, Lauryl PEG-10 Tria(Trimethylsiloxy)Silylethyl Dimethicone and Cetyl PEG/PPG-10/1 Dimethicone are ethoxylated ingredients.
+They are made through the process of ethoxylation in which carcinogenic ethylene oxide reacts with other ingredients to make them less harsh on the skin.
+One of the minuses is the appearance of 1,4-dioxane as a byproduct classified by the EPA as “a likely human carcinogen.”
 Also, FDA studies suggest that 1,4-dioxane can circulate in the human body after getting there through the skin.

 Unless the manufacturer handles 1,4-dioxane properly, it remains in a product as a contaminant, but not as an ingredient.
 So, in a way, it can be one of the hidden ingredients in body products.